Most Americans link weather to global warming: survey

-WASHINGTON (Reuters) - Nearly three-quarters of Americans say global warming influences U.S. weather and made this year’s record-hot summer worse, according to a new survey.
+WASHINGTON (Reuters) - Nearly three-quarters of Americans say global warming influences U.S. weather and made this year’s record-hot summer worse, a survey said on Tuesday.

 Conducted by Yale and George Mason universities, the survey found 74 percent of Americans believe that global warming is affecting weather, up 5 percentage points since March 2012, the last time the two organizations asked these questions.